corda/corda-docs-portal/content/en/platform/corda/5.0-beta/operating/operating-tutorials/onboarding/dynamic-onboarding.md

 ## Create a CPI

 Build a CPI using the Corda CLI packaging plugin, passing in the member CPB and your generated `GroupPolicy.json` file.
-For more information about creating CPIs, see the [CorDapp Packaging section](../../../developing/development-tutorials/cordapp-packaging.md.
+For more information about creating CPIs, see the [CorDapp Packaging section]({{< relref "../../../developing/development-tutorials/cordapp-packaging.md" >}}).

 ## Upload the CPI